Intuitive Surgical, Inc. (ISRG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the company had gained 9.42% in the past month.
-In that same time, the Medical sector gained 6.41%, while the S&P 500 gained 6.23%.
+Heading into today, shares of the company had gained 14.51% over the past month, outpacing the Medical sector's gain of 5.18% and the S&P 500's gain of 5.55% in that time.

 Intuitive Surgical, Inc. will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Intuitive Surgical, Inc. to post earnings of $1.25 per share.
-This would mark a year-over-year decline of 3.85%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.68 billion, up 8.06% from the prior-year quarter.
+The company is expected to report EPS of $1.26, down 3.08% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.68 billion, up 8.06% from the year-ago period.

-ISRG's full-year Zacks Consensus Estimates are calling for earnings of $4.70 per share and revenue of $6.24 billion.
-These results would represent year-over-year changes of -5.24% and +9.33%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.71 per share and revenue of $6.24 billion, which would represent changes of -5.04% and +9.33%, respectively, from the prior year.

-Any recent changes to analyst estimates for Intuitive Surgical, Inc. should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Intuitive Surgical, Inc. is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.34% lower.
+Intuitive Surgical, Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Intuitive Surgical, Inc. is holding a Forward P/E ratio of 56.31.
-Its industry sports an average Forward P/E of 28.74, so we one might conclude that Intuitive Surgical, Inc. is trading at a premium comparatively.
+Looking at its valuation, Intuitive Surgical, Inc. is holding a Forward P/E ratio of 57.45.
+For comparison, its industry has an average Forward P/E of 29.2, which means Intuitive Surgical, Inc. is trading at a premium to the group.

-We can also see that ISRG currently has a PEG ratio of 4.7.
+Also, we should mention that ISRG has a PEG ratio of 4.79.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Instruments was holding an average PEG ratio of 2.24 at yesterday's closing price.
+Medical - Instruments stocks are, on average, holding a PEG ratio of 2.31 based on yesterday's closing prices.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 86, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 89, putting it in the top 36% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"